actionhero/node-resque/README.md

 By default, the scheduler will check for workers which haven't pinged redis in 60 minutes.
 If this happens, we will assume the process crashed, and remove it from redis.
 If this worker was working on a job, we will place it in the failed queue for later inspection.
 Every worker has a timer running in which it then updates a key in redis every `timeout` (default: 5 seconds).
 If your job is slow, but async, there should be no problem.
 However, if your job consumes 100% of the CPU of the process, this timer might not fire.

-To modify the 60 minute check, change `stuckWorkerTimeout` when configuring your scheudler, ie:
+To modify the 60 minute check, change `stuckWorkerTimeout` when configuring your scheduler, ie:

 ```js
 const scheduler = new NodeResque.Scheduler({